 Food transparency is also becoming an increasingly important factor for consumers.
 Effective livestock monitoring has the effect of aiding traceability – and cloud-based record-keeping forms the basis of high-level systems in this regard.

 By knowing where cattle are grazing – and keeping records of rotation over time – farmers are better able to manage grazing and nutritional considerations around their herds.
 Cloud-based data records stand to simplify this and drive efficiencies.

 GPS cattle collars can be used for their health insights.
 By tracking movement (or stillness) of an individual animal, farmers can detect unusual movements and behaviour which could be a symptom of disease – around heat or cold stress, lameness, or calving for instance.
 Together with other smart livestock technologies, like the digestible bolus from Smarter Technologies, the detection of disease is becoming far easier.
 This technology provides readings and alerts around temperature for herd health management and breeding.

 KEEP TRACK OF CATTLE THE SMARTER WAY

-Smart GPS Cattle Collars from Smarter Technologies are the easy way to keep track of cattle.
+Smart GPS Cattle Collars from Smarter Technologies are the easy way to keep track of cattle and create a smarter farm.
 These high-powered devices are long-lasting and require reduced power to deliver real-time data to best effect for farmers.
-Contact Smarter Technologies today to find out more about incorporating this critical tool for herd management into your farming operations.